openpdfsaucer/openpdfsaucer/README.md

 You can find also a nice explanation of these licenses under https://itsfoss.com/open-source-licenses-explained/

-We want OpenPDF to consist of source code which is consistently licensed with the LGPL and MPL licences only.
+We want OpenPDFSaucer to consist of source code which is consistently licensed with the LGPL and MPL licences only.
 This also means that any new contributions to the project must have a dual LGPL and MPL license only.